New 2021 Audi Q3

 New 2021 Fiat 500 Electric

-The new 100% electric Fiat 500 - which Fiat are calling the 500 «la Prima» - will share most of its styling with the current petrol-powered car, but underneath will be an entirely new platform, a 117 bhp electric motor and 42kWh battery pack.
-Expect 199 miles of range on the WLTP test cycle, giving it a slight edge over the new Mini Electric and Honda E.
+The new 100% electric Fiat 500 will share most of its styling with the current petrol-powered car, but underneath will be an entirely new platform, an electric motor and 42kWh battery pack.
+Expect 199 miles of range (on the WLTP test cycle) if you pick the longer-range version, giving it a slight edge over the new Mini Electric and Honda E.

 Fiat claim that this will be the first city car to offer drivers 'Level 2 Autonomous Driving', which means the Fiat 500 electric will be able to autonomously accelerate, brake, keep you in lane, read road signs and suggest adjusting your speed to match local conditions.